-Despite unemployment at nearly 50 years lows, it will be little suprise to workers that wages growth is only at 3 year highs.
+Despite unemployment at nearly 50 years lows, it will be little surprise to workers that wages growth is only at 3 year highs.
 Over the past decade the relationship between wages growth and unemployment has shifted such that levels of unemployment that would have once seen wages growing at more than 4% are now associated with growth of well below 3%.

 This has not happened by accident or some “invisible hand” of the free market.
 Decades of industrial relations legislation has purposefully reduced the ability for workers to organise and bargain for better wages.